FerdoosHN/MDGraphEmb/README.md

 ---

 ## **Overview**
 We introduce MDGraphEmb, a Python library built on MDAnalysis, designed to facilitate the conversion of protein conformation data into graph-based representations and graph embeddings.
 This enables the compression of large noisy simulation trajectories into tabular formats suitable for machine learning.
 MDGraphEmb provides a framework that supports a range of graph embedding techniques and machine learning models, enabling the creation of workflows to analyse protein dynamics and identify important protein conformations.
-Graph embedding effectively captures and compresses structural information from MD simulation data, making it applicable to diverse downstream machine-learning classification tasks.
+Graph embedding effectively captures and compresses structural information from protein MD simulation data, making it applicable to diverse downstream machine-learning classification tasks.
 An application is presented for encoding and detecting important protein conformations from molecular dynamics simulations to classify functional states.
 Furthermore, a performance comparison of different graph embedding methods in combination with machine learning models is reported.

 ---